 1996 - Hundreds of balloon pilots and a million plus spectators made the Battle Creek Hot-Air Balloon Championship and Air Show an 'annual' stop.
 The World Balloon Invitational of Battle Creek was held June 29 - July 6, 1996.
 This success carries over into 1997 when the event becomes the Team U.S. Nationals & Air Show with amazing attendance numbers.

-2003-After years of being known as the "Team U.S. Nationals & Air Show", the event became known as the Battle Creek Field of Flight Air Show & Balloon Festival.
-This name change came about due to the fact that the event incorporates a lot more than just air shows and hot-air balloons.
+2003 - After years of being known as the "Team U.S. Nationals & Air Show", the event became known as the Battle Creek Field of Flight Air Show & Balloon Festival.
+This name change came about because the event incorporates a lot more than just air shows and hot-air balloons.

-2012- The US Air Force Thunderbirds return for the first time since 2009 and become Honorary Citizens of the City of Battle Creek.
+2012 - The US Air Force Thunderbirds return for the first time since 2009 and become Honorary Citizens of the City of Battle Creek.
 The event is plagued with severe heat in a record setting temperature summer.
-However, most balloon flights get off without a hitch.
+However, most balloon flights launch without a hitch.
 The "Field of Rock" name is adopted for Center Stage Concerts and is presented by FireKeepers Casino.

-2014- July 2nd - 6th.
+2014 - July 2nd - 6th.
 Great crowds, great fans and great reviews helped define the 2014 event.
 The event sees the return of the United States Air Force Thunderbirds and a three-day air show featuring some of the best civilian acts in the world today.
 The Night Air Show, held on July 5th, becomes the largest night air show ever held in Battle Creek.
 The United States Navy Blue Angels make a surprise appearance on July 6th, flying over the airfield and the US Air Force Thunderbirds.
 This marked the Field of Flight as the ONLY public event in 2014 that had both jet teams appear in their skies on the same day.
 The Balloon Competition features pilots from the United States, Canada, Japan and the United Kingdom.
-Beautiful weather holds out for the week, allowing a great time to be had by all.
+Beautiful weather holds out for the week, allowing everyone to have a great time.